mch3rry/mypage/about.md

   </div>
   </div>
 </div>

+ <p>Danielle’s practice is rooted in creating a space where you feel fully supported, both emotionally and physically.
+She understands that childbirth is as much an emotional journey as it is a physical one.
+With her calm demeanor, compassionate care, and focus on personalized support, Danielle is committed to helping you feel safe, seen, and heard throughout pregnancy, birth, and into parenthood.</p>

 <p>What sets Danielle apart is her unique combination of heartfelt care and scientific insight.
 With a background in neurobiology, she brings a curious, thoughtful approach to her practice.
 This foundation allows her to stay current with evidence-based practices while appreciating the natural and cultural aspects of childbirth.
 Whether you are preparing for a natural birth or exploring other options, Danielle provides the guidance and emotional support to ensure your experience feels right for you and your growing family.</p>